Francisco (moon): Name

-When the discovery of Francisco was announced, it was given the temporary provisional designation S/2001 U 3 by the Minor Planet Center.
+When the discovery of Francisco was announced, it was given the temporary provisional designation "S/2001 U 3" by the Minor Planet Center.
 It was later named and given the Roman numeral designation Uranus XXII by the International Astronomical Union's Working Group for Planetary System Nomenclature on 29 December 2005.
-The moon was named after the character Francisco from William Shakespeare's play, The Tempest.
+The moon was named after Francisco, a character in William Shakespeare's play The Tempest.
 In the play, Francisco is a lord who is shipwrecked with King Alonso and others.
+In a 2014 interview with the Folger Shakespeare Library, Kavelaars mentioned that he picked the name because it resembled his younger daughter's middle name, Frances.